awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/troubleshooting-producers.md

 ### Service Limits Exceeded<a name="service-limits-exceeded"></a>

 To find out if service limits are being exceeded, check to see if your producer is throwing throughput exceptions from the service, and validate what API operations are being throttled\.
-Keep in mind that there are different limits based on the call, see [Kinesis Data Streams Quotas and Limits](service-sizes-and-limits.md)\.
+Keep in mind that there are different limits based on the call, see [Quotas and Limits](service-sizes-and-limits.md)\.
 For example, in addition to the shard\-level limits for writes and reads that are most commonly known, there are the following stream\-level limits:
 + [CreateStream](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_CreateStream.html)
 + [DeleteStream](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_DeleteStream.html)
 + [ListStreams](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_ListStreams.html)